metalfacesec/chia-javascript/README.md

 ## Installation
 `npm install chia-javascript`

+## Testing
+You can run the automated tests at anytime by running the command below from the root of the repo while on a Chia node with RPC running.

+`npm test`

 ## Configuration
 When you initialize any of the classes in this module you can pass them in a JSON object to override a handful of the default configs.
 Below are the options you can override and some example config objects.
 |Config Name     |Default Value                           |Description                                                |